carlsmith/coffeeshop/scripts/main.coffee.md

         slate.focus()
         value

+This API function is used to push inputs to the input history internally.
+It does some housekeeping to remove any older duplicate.

     slate.updateHistory = (source) ->

         index = slate.history.indexOf source
         slate.history.splice(index, 1) if index isnt -1
         pointer = slate.history.push source

+This keybinding makes `Meta.Up` rewind the input history.

     slate.commands.addCommand
         name: "rewind_history"